The four pillars of SEO are:

 - Guest Posting

 Why is Off-Page SEO Important?

-Finally, let’s discuss why off-page SEO is important to your online business and is one of the 4 pillars of SEO.
 Think about off-page SEO as building your business’s credibility and trust across the internet and especially in your industry niche.
 By getting websites to use your domain as an external link on their site, they are telling the internet that the website can be trusted.

 Being trusted on the internet is extremely important as Google values these signals when ranking websites – especially when it comes to YMYL (your money, your life) related content.
 This is because Google does not want to promote unreliable or untrustworthy content and websites to their users as it can have a direct impact on their decision-making process.

 Without a good backlink profile and domain rating, your site might struggle to outrank your competitors.
 Whereas, higher authority websites tend to rank better than those with low or no authority because search engines consider them more credible, relevant, and trustworthy.